Meet the WiscNews All-Area boys and girls wrestling teams

 MARK MCMULLEN, LEE SPORTS WISCONSIN

-Cyriana Reinwald, soph., Horicon — Reinwald needed almost every second of her finals match with Fennimore junior Rachel Schauer to come away a pin in 5 minutes, 59 seconds and become back-to-back 165-pound state champion.
+Cyriana Reinwald, so., Horicon — Reinwald needed almost every second of her finals match with Fennimore junior Rachel Schauer to come away with a pin in 5 minutes, 59 seconds and become a back-to-back 165-pound state champion.

 Reinwald split time between wrestling and basketball, and accumulated a 19-1 record this season.